bbalganjjm/natural_js/docs/implementation/roadmap.md

   - id: baseline
     resource: https://github.com/bbalganjjm/natural_js/blob/b96e47a0d7e020d1878f7cecdf1b1a9f462d99a6/package.json
     title: Immutable Natural-JS 1.x package baseline
-generated: { by: codex/gpt-6-sol, at: 2026-09-24T08:19:59Z }
+generated: { by: codex/gpt-6-sol, at: 2026-09-24T08:54:36Z }
 ---

 This roadmap governs the Natural-JS 2.0 migration.
 Use [the active checkpoint](current.md) for status and a milestone-specific plan before implementing that milestone.
-The 1.x source and documentation remain available at commit b96e47a0d7e020d1878f7cecdf1b1a9f462d99a6.
+The 1.x source and documentation remain available under `v1/` and at commit b96e47a0d7e020d1878f7cecdf1b1a9f462d99a6.

 # Goal